What’s in it for business? The US case: Lessons from private sector and civil society advocacy for beneficial ownership transparency reforms

 This level of analysis allowed advocates to identify a number of key influential actors.
 The table below covers a number of these, and summarises their profile, influence, and position on BOT reforms at the time.

-Private sector actors Influence and positioning regarding BOT reforms in the US
+Private sector actors | Influence and positioning regarding BOT reforms in the US |

-Conservative small business trade associations, including the National Federation of Independent Business (NFIB) • NFIB is a trade group that self-describes as representing US small businesses.
-The most vocal among conservative small business trade associations, NFIB was ideologically opposed to BOT and ostensibly concerned about the regulatory burden and costs of new BO rules for businesses.
+• NFIB is a trade group that self-describes as representing US small businesses.
+The most vocal among conservative small business trade associations, NFIB was ideologically opposed to BOT and ostensibly concerned about the regulatory burden and costs of new BO rules for businesses. • NFIB and its sizable constituency of business members was identified as being influential on Congressional Republicans. • Despite engagement with private sector and civil society advocates, NFIB remained an opposing voice to BOT in the US. |

-Other small business trade associations (for example, Small Business Majority) • Small Business Majority is a national organisation with a network of over 85,000 small businesses and 1,500 business and community organisations that aims to deliver resources to entrepreneurs and advocate for public policy solutions that promote inclusive small business growth.
+• Small Business Majority is a national organisation with a network of over 85,000 small businesses and 1,500 business and community organisations that aims to deliver resources to entrepreneurs and advocate for public policy solutions that promote inclusive small business growth. • Several small business associations were key voices in efforts to counter NFIB’s and other opponents’ arguments, and they supported BOT reforms. • These actors perceived the value of BOT reforms in helping law enforcement to investigate and prosecute individuals behind companies that defraud legitimate small and medium-sized businesses and underbid them over the course of public procurement. |

-• After engagement with some influential representatives from large banks who are members of the US Chamber of Commerce and companies sitting on their Board of Directors, the US Chamber of Commerce did not itself become a vocal advocate in favour of BOT, but provided backing for new BOT rules.
-[28]
+• The US Chamber of Commerce is a large business organisation, including small businesses, chambers of commerce across the country, industry associations, and global corporations. • It initially opposed BOT reforms for many years, raising concerns about reporting burdens and the stifling of business innovation and capital formation. • After engagement with some influential representatives from large banks who are members of the US Chamber of Commerce and companies sitting on their Board of Directors, the US Chamber of Commerce did not itself become a vocal advocate in favour of BOT, but provided backing for new BOT rules.
+[28] |

-BPI and the financial sector • BPI is a nonpartisan public policy, research, and advocacy group, representing the leading and largest banks in the US.
+• BPI is a nonpartisan public policy, research, and advocacy group, representing the leading and largest banks in the US.
 BPI and financial service providers’ willingness to develop a more comprehensive understanding of BO – with support of civil society actors – led BPI to understand the benefits of BOT for business, specifically its value in meeting regulatory requirements and interests, and to support the BO disclosure legislation to members of Congress.
-Some member organisations of BPI became engaged themselves, including lobbying the US Chamber of Commerce.
+Some member organisations of BPI became engaged themselves, including lobbying the US Chamber of Commerce. • The financial services sector held some influencing power over congressional committees responsible for passing BOT legislation. • Support from BPI and a variety of small, medium, and large financial sector actors played a role in both softening the US Chamber of Commerce’s opposition to BO disclosure legislation and creating a supporting environment for passing the legislation. |

-• Sustained engagement with civil society activists helped NFTC as well as member companies and anti-counterfeiting organisations to develop a better understanding of BOT and its potential to prevent business losses due to counterfeit products and smuggling, especially for large brands.
+• NFTC is a national business organisation that advocates for the international and public policy priorities of its members (for example, international trade, investment, tax, and export finance). • Sustained engagement with civil society activists helped NFTC as well as member companies and anti-counterfeiting organisations to develop a better understanding of BOT and its potential to prevent business losses due to counterfeit products and smuggling, especially for large brands. • As a result, a number of Fortune 500 corporations provided public support. |

-Real estate sector • Anticipating that AML and due diligence obligations might expand to the real estate sector, some of the largest trades in this sector saw both practical and political value to lending some support to BO disclosure.
+• Anticipating that AML and due diligence obligations might expand to the real estate sector, some of the largest trades in this sector saw both practical and political value to lending some support to BO disclosure. • However, not all real estate professionals supported the reforms, with some actors being worried about a potentially increased regulatory burden. |

 This case study illustrates two major factors to ensuring effective private sector support for BOT reforms:

-• private sector’s understanding of BOT and its benefits for business interests; and
+- private sector’s understanding of BOT and its benefits for business interests; and

-• civil society’s understanding of the power relationships between businesses, industry, and trade associations, and sustained engagement with a variety of actors.
+- civil society’s understanding of the power relationships between businesses, industry, and trade associations, and sustained engagement with a variety of actors.

 Sustained engagement with a group of civil society activists allowed the BPI and financial service providers to reflect on common arguments used to push back against reforms and to see that enhanced BOT would likely contribute to reducing the regulatory burden for banks if they could easily access BO data by reducing the time and effort to carry out mandatory checks.
 Tacit and mild support from BPI in particular became proactive and engaged support for BOT, influencing the US Chamber of Commerce’s position; providing support that outweighed NFIB’s opposition; helping to rally other business groups and industries; and ultimately pushing for the passage of new BOT rules.
 Securing support for BOT among a variety of actors, including well-known and influential ones as well as across a range of industries, was part of a layered approach that helped to create a sense of momentum and gather further support.
 For example, besides engagement with businesses and business associations themselves, reformers also secured support from several investment management firms whose clients’ assets collectively amounted to a total of USD 740 billion.
 A civil society organisation representative also stated that engagement with the Secretaries of State who were initially opposed to the reforms to take a neutral position was also critical in securing the passage of the legislation.